Mandø

-Mandø is barely accessible at high tide over an unpaved surface level causeway of about four kilometers in length that connects the island to the mainland.
+Mandø is barely accessible by road at high tide over an unpaved surface level causeway of about four kilometers in length that connects the island to the mainland.
+Low tide transit is possible.
 Extensive mudflats and tidal marshes encircle the island and provide breeding areas to multitudes of birds and other organisms.
-In the past centuries a large earthen dike has been constructed around the perimeter of the island, although substantially set back from the shoreline.
+In the past centuries several large earthen dikes have been constructed around the perimeter of the island, although substantially set back from the shoreline.
 This artifice has allowed conventional farming in the form of grain growing and sheep grazing.
 Mandø is technically a hallig, although it is far from the ten German islands commonly described by that term.
 The name was formerly often spelled Manø.

 Logistics of access

-Conventional motor vehicles can access Mandø Island via a causeway unpaved roadway, although this route is compromised in storms at high tide.
+Conventional motor vehicles can access Mandø Island via a causeway, an unpaved roadway, although this route is compromised in storms at high tide.
 The nearest village on the mainland which is the gateway to Mandø Island is Vester Vedsted.
 This simple causeway road is no more than copious gravel laid down on an immense mudflat, with required frequent periodic maintenance of added gravels.
-Alternatively many visitors reach the island by way of a specially designed tractor pulled bus with greatly oversized tires.
+Alternatively many visitors reach the island by way of a specially designed tractor-pulled bus with greatly oversized tires.
 This vehicle is capable of traversing some of the firmer mudflats, but only at the lowest tides.
 In any case private vehicles or the "Mandø bus" leave the mainland at the point of the Wadden Sea Centre, which offers nature information and boasts a small museum devoted to the natural history of Mandø.
 Mandø is located midway between the two larger islands Fanø and Rømø which are connected to the mainland by a ferry and a road running across a causeway, respectively.